kt12mon/pic10c_finalproject/README.md

 2. Jail is simulated with the rules of jail, however, there is no way to model a player's choice to pay the fee to get out of jail.
 We will thus assume a player will never pay to get out of jail and will stay until they are kicked out or fulfill the doubles condition.
 This is a sound assumption because it is established strategy to try to stay in jail as long as possible as the game further progresses.

-3. Chance and Community decks are drawn on a uniform chance model even though the rules state a drawn card goes back to the bottom of the deck.
-In a future implementation: a seperate chance/community class should be established to define a set order of cards and keep track of when the entire deck is drawn so a reshuffle can be executed.
+3. Chance and Community decks are shuffled at the begining and then drawn in the order they are in thruout the game.
+No reshuffling happens even if all cards are drawn.

 This project's main components are concerned with 2 objectives: accuracy of simulation and runtime efficiency.
 Accuracy of simulation are described by the rules above.
 As for runtime efficiency, I have implemented the simulation, data storage, and data writing as close to O(n) as possible.
 Simulation is ran at O(n) via a for loop and number of iterations.
-Data collection is ran at O(1) time due to the use of the closest thing to a hash map, an unordered set.
+Data collection is ran at O(1) time due to the use of the closest thing to a hash map.
 The process is described in the classes below.

 Dice_roll class:
 Variables: